ad-si/TaskLite/docs-source/installation/cli.md

 [GitHub's Actions page](https://github.com/ad-si/TaskLite/actions).
 They are quite stable since only tested and production ready code gets merged into the master branch.

-On macOS make sure to download the artifacts with `curl` or `wget` as macOS prevents the execution of files downloaded via a browser.

 ## Prebuilt Docker Image